petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - Homing Z first is recommended for most machines to prevent the tool from dragging across clamps or the workpiece.
 - Plan your homing sequence carefully, especially on multi-axis machines, to avoid collisions or mechanical stress.
+- Set all to zero to allow enabling manual "homing" on machines without limit switches.

 ---